Data center: Fire protection

-Data centers feature fire protection systems, including passive and Active Design elements, as well as implementation of fire prevention programs in operations.
-Smoke detectors are usually installed to provide early warning of a fire at its incipient stage.
+Data centers feature fire protection systems, including passive and active design elements, as well as implementation of fire prevention programs in operations.
+Smoke detectors are usually installed to provide early warning of a fire.

-Although the main room usually does not allow Wet Pipe-based Systems due to the fragile nature of Circuit-boards, there still exist systems that can be used in the rest of the facility or in cold/hot aisle air circulation systems that are closed systems, such as:
+Although the main room usually does not allow a wet pipe sprinkler system due to the fragile nature of printed circuit boards, some systems can be used in the rest of the facility or in cold/hot aisle air circulation systems that are closed systems.
+These include fire sprinkler systems and misting, the latter of which uses high pressure to create extremely small water droplets and can be used in sensitive rooms because of their size.